Write for a practitioner audience

 In "Motivation and barriers to participation in virtual knowledge-sharing communities of practice", the authors describe a case study which they did on Communities of Practice in Caterpillar Inc. (see example below).
 They preface their description of their methodology by giving background to the organisation; they then provide succinct but adequate descriptions of the design of the study and the analysis of the data.
 (Note that, for example, there is no justification of the sampling technique or the sampling instrument, and that the latter is not described in detail, as might be the case in a more academic article.)

 Initially, Caterpillar's earlier KM efforts concentrated mostly on knowledge capture and dissemination.
 However, in the mid-1990s the company's strategy in this area started to shift to incorporate the community of practice ideas.
 Caterpillar's first virtual communities of practice (or "communities of knowledge sharing", as the company employees call them) emerged in 1997.
-At the time of this writing, there were more than 600 online communities with more than 15,000 members worldwide.
+At the time of writing, there were more than 600 online communities with 15,000 members worldwide.
 Caterpillar's communities are supported by the Knowledge Network, an Intranet-based system designed to provide an infrastructure for community functioning and supported by a group of KM technology experts, and employees of the Caterpillar corporate university.
 The system allows users to find subject area experts, post questions to specific experts or to the community at large, post and find knowledge entries, conduct online chats and asynchronous threaded discussions of questions and problems, and connect to numerous other online communities.
 Most of the communities were formed at the initiative of employees, not as a result of interventions planned by the KM group or the top executive team.
-Communities tend to form around specific subject matter expertise or professional activity areas, but are open to all interested employees.
+Communities tend to form around specific subject matter expertise or professional activity areas but are open to all interested employees.

 A typical community includes a community manager, one or more "delegates", a number of "experts", and "subscribers".
 Managers are typically elected by the team, and are, usually, senior, experienced members who have earned the team's respect through a strong history of contributions to the company.
 "Delegates" are associate managers, who can run the community in the manager's absence, or take on certain parts of the community management duties.
 "Experts" are people recognized for their skills and knowledge in certain areas.
 They actively participate in the community by posting knowledge entries, assisting managers in reviewing new postings, and answering questions posted to the community in general or to individual experts personally.
-Finally, any member of the organisation, interested in a communities of practice's (CoP) subject matter, can become a "subscriber" to that community.
+Finally, any member of the organisation, interested in a community of practice's (CoP) subject matter, can become a "subscriber" to that community.

 The study design

-This research project was based on a qualitative case study design, with main units of analysis being three communities of practice.
+This research project was based on a qualitative case study design, with the main unit of analysis being three communities of practice.
 These three communities were selected using the purposive sampling approach.
 One of the communities was among the most well-established and successful communities, with a large (more than 1,000 employees) membership, and high community "traffic" (measured by the number of postings, permanent knowledge entries, and various online activities).
 The other two communities were classified as less successful and struggling to establish themselves.
 Both had smaller memberships (several dozen people), and significantly lower levels of online "traffic".

 The interview data were analysed using two methods.
 First, the data obtained by dichotomous questions and questions that required the respondents to provide specific numbers were analysed by calculating descriptive statistics for the sample.
 Second, the narratives obtained by way of open-ended questions were coded and analysed by two researchers independently using the qualitative data presentation and analysis methods (Miles and Huberman, 1994).
 This included coding of individual interview data to identify major themes and categories, development of summary sheets for each interview, and development of cross-case data tables.

 The iterative analysis of the interview data involved was augmented by the documentation analysis.
-This was accomplished by constantly referring to the information provided in the company documentation for checks and validation.
-For example, participants' comments on the uses of the system where compared with relevant segments of the KN manual, and their statements regarding the frequency of certain uses were verified by referring to the statistics provided by the company.
+This was accomplished by constantly referring to the information provided in the company documentation for validation.
+For example, participants' comments on the uses of the system were compared with relevant segments of the KN manual, and their statements regarding the frequency of certain uses were verified by referring to the statistics provided by the company.

 Participant checks and validation